systemd/mkosi/mkosi/resources/man/mkosi.1.md

 `UnifiedKernelImageProfiles=`, `--uki-profile=`
 :   Build additional UKI profiles.
 Takes a comma separated list of paths
-    to `ukify` config files.
+    to UKI profile config files.
 This option may be used multiple times in which case each config gets built into a corresponding UKI profile.
     Config files in the `mkosi.uki-profiles/` directory are automatically picked up.
 All configured UKI profiles are added as additional UKI profiles to each UKI built by mkosi.

+    See the documentation for the `UKIProfile` section for information on which settings can be configured in UKI profile config files.

 `PeAddons=`, `--pe-addon`
 :   Build additional PE addons.
 Takes a comma separated list of paths to
-    `ukify` config files.
+    PE addon config files.
 This option may be used multiple times in which case each config gets built into a corresponding addon.
 Each addon has the name of the config file, with the extension replaced with `.addon.efi`.
     Config files in the `mkosi.pe-addons/` directory are automatically picked up.

+    See the documentation for the `PEAddon` section for information on which settings can be configured in PE addon config files.

 `Initrds=`, `--initrd`
 :   Use user-provided initrd(s).
 Takes a comma separated list of paths to initrd